 - Summer Electrician:

 I have a huge respect for electricians!
 This is not an easy job and honestly, it is frighteningly dangerous!
-Up on a scissor jack, I got zapped so hard with electrical current it snapped my wedding band in half and left me shaken on the floor of the jack fifty foot in the air.
+Up on a scissor jack, I got zapped so hard with electrical current it left me shaken on the floor of the jack fifty foot in the air.
 I worked beside some of the hardest working people I know, we are the first-line workers in the building shell, we are helping make the rest of the building get done because the other workers need us to finish wiring for lights, the cooling/heating system; so when all that is done we move to the next building.
 So, usually the guys are working perpetually in extreme temperatures, most of time working on either a ladder or other dizzyingly high location that is never convenient to get too.

 KEY TAKEAWAY: I appreciate others so much more after I did this job!
 I noticed all the electrical that was hidden in the buildings I’d enter…it takes so many other people in this world to make it function and work; their tireless work goes simply unnoticed and taken completely for granted…gosh I was there too, until I did this job.
 Nothing we enjoy in this world is possible without the countless others behind the scenes who are daily making it happen!!
 This job truly opened my eyes to that daily truth!